Quincy Jones, the famed record producer, songwriter, composer, arranger, and film and television producer, passed away on November 3, 2024.

 It’s hard to nail down the one thing that made Quincy Jones famous.
 His career was illustrious, to say the least.

-He began his career in the early 1950s in Seattle, where he learned to play the trumpet and developed an interest in jazz.
+He began his career in the early 1950s in Seattle.
+It was there that he learned to play the trumpet and developed an interest in jazz.

-This led Quincy to the prestigious Berklee College of Music, though he left before graduating to tour as a trumpeter with Lionel Hampton.
+This led Quincy to the prestigious Berklee College of Music.
+Although he left before graduating to tour as a trumpeter with Lionel Hampton.

-After touring as a musician, Quincy transitioned into composing, arranging and producing in the 1960s and went on to work with several jazz icons like Count Basie and Frank Sinatra.
+After touring as a musician, Quincy transitioned into composing, arranging and producing in the 1960s.
+He went on to work with several jazz icons like Count Basie and Frank Sinatra.

 He also composed scores for the popular 1960s films Mirage, The Slender Thread and In Cold Blood.